 The Quality Label is designed to ensure consistently high standards in Solidarity Corps activities and to help organisations find partners.
 It is your organisation's gateway to the European Solidarity Corps.

 Once you have the Quality Label, you can access the Placement Administration and Support System (PASS), where you can search for participants or attract young people to your projects by promoting your opportunities.

 If your organisation already has a valid accreditation for the European Voluntary Service (EVS) or Erasmus+ Volunteering, then you have automatic access to PASS.
-Furthermore, you do not need to apply for the Quality Label unless project activities at your organisation start after 31 December 2020.
-Please see below for further details under ‘Extension to valid accreditations after 31 December 2021’.
+Furthermore, you do not need to make any changes to your current accreditation, unless project activities involving your organisation start after 31 December 2021.
+Please see below for further details under ‘Extension of valid accreditations after 31 December 2021’.

-The roles of each organisation in a Solidarity Corps project are highlighted in the charter, which can be found in the Quality Label application form.
-It also states the main principles and quality standards of the Solidarity Corps and it is the basis for the certification.
+The details for each role in a Solidarity Corps project are presented in the Charter.
+This also states the main principles and quality standards of the Solidarity Corps and it is the basis for the certification.